ppamorim/PrismView/README.md

 [![Build Status](https://api.travis-ci.org/ppamorim/Cult.svg?branch=master)](https://travis-ci.org/ppamorim/Prism)
 [![JitPack](https://img.shields.io/github/release/ppamorim/Prism.svg?label=JitPack%20Maven)](https://jitpack.io/#ppamorim/Prism)

-Prism provides animations for your views, similar of the [Dragger][4], but with fragments!
+Prism provides animations for your views, similar to [Dragger][4], but with fragments!
 You can change the fragment of the PrismView any time.*

-*Needs to be better.
+*Needs to improve.

 Usage
 -----

-* 1. Extends your activity with PrismActivity, use the the method setContentView
+* 1. Extend your activity with PrismActivity, use the the method `setContentView`:

 ```java
 public class BaseActivity extends PrismActivity {